Amazon stock forecast: Where next for AMZN amid massive layoffs?

 Is Amazon a good stock to buy?

-According to data compiled by TipRanks as of 23 January, the consensus analyst forecast for Amazon stock price was bullish.
-A total of 35 out of 39 analysts rated the stock as a buy, while four gave it a hold rating.
+According to data compiled by TipRanks as of 24 March, the consensus analyst forecast for Amazon stock price was bullish.
+A total of 37 out of 38 analysts rated the stock as a buy, while one gave it a hold rating.
 However, remember that analyst views can be wrong and only you can decide whether Amazon stock is a suitable investment for you.
-Remember, past performance does not guarantee future returns.
+Keep in mind that past performance does not guarantee future returns.
 And never trade more money than you can afford to lose.

 Will Amazon stock go up?

-No one can say for sure.
-The consensus AMZN stock forecast for the next 12 months stood at $145.87, according to the analyst views compiled by MarketBeat as of 23 January.
-Meanwhile, the highest Amazon stock forecast for 2023 was $270 while the lowest stood at $103.
-Remember, analyst predictions can be wrong and should not be used as a substitute for your own due diligence.
+As of March 24, the consensus AMZN stock forecast for the next 12 months stood at $145.87, according to the analyst views compiled by MarketBeat.
+Meanwhile, the highest Amazon stock forecast for 2023 was $270 while the lowest stood at $106.
+However, you should remember, that analyst Amazon stock projections can be wrong and should not be used as a substitute for your own due diligence.

 Should I invest in Amazon stock?